 All single tickets will be charged a $5 per ticket handling fee.

-House right and left seats in the balcony and Dress Circle are divided by even (right side) and odd (left side) numbers.
+House right and left seats in the balcony and rear orchestra are divided by even (right side) and odd (left side) numbers.
 Tickets in all other sections are consecutive numbers in the 100’s.
-No children under six years of age are permitted in any performances, including Youth Performances.
 No pagers, cellular phones, cameras, recording devices, animals, food or drink are allowed in the opera house.
 Casting, orchestra, and staging are subject to change without notice.
 We reserve the right to refuse admission with the refund of ticket price for any reason.